givo/kurento-rtpendpoint/README.md

 ## Improtant Notes

-* Most use cases for `RtpEndpoint`'s are `h.264` streams, therefore it's recommended to prevent transcoding.
+* Most use cases for `RtpEndpoint`'s are `h.264` streams, therefore it's recommended to prevent transcoding when sinking to WebRtc.

 * If your rtp device doesn't support sdp negogiation, you will need to manually configure it to stream to the udp port described in the returned sdp answer ( returned in [rtpEndpoint.processOffer(function(sdpAnswer){ ... })](9) ).